 32. Defendant failed to uphold its duty to Plaintiff by exposing her to this risk when it assigned her room No. 107 at a time when it was infested with bedbugs, and doing so without any notice or warning to Plaintiff as to the condition of the room or the risks involved in sleeping in it.

-33. As a result of Defendant’s actions, Plaintiff sustained more than 45 bedbug bites, which caused swelling, scaring, body pains, and [FOOT CONDITION], prompting her need for medical attention.
-This in tum caused Plaintiff emotional distress due to having to withdraw social interactions because of the number and size of her bruises, and the stigma associated with being bitten by bedbugs.
+33. As a result of Defendant's actions, Plaintiff sustained more than 45 bedbug bites, which caused swelling, scaring, body pains, prompting her need for medical attention.
+This in turn caused Plaintiff emotional distress due to having to withdraw social interactions because of the number and size of her bruises, and the stigma associated with being bitten by bedbugs.
 In addition, Plaintiff experienced mental anguish and anxiety over concerns as to whether or not additional bedbugs could have lodged themselves in her hair, clothing, or luggage and been brought to her home.

 REQUEST FOR RELIEF